-The Next Level of Safety goal area is currently reporting the General Aviation Fatal Accident Rate as Red as it continues to surpass the current fiscal year target.
-The FAA is presently undertaking efforts to analyze the spike in Alaska accidents as well as accidents in the Rotocraft and Business Flight categories.
-Thus far, there have been 192 fatal accidents versus a not to exceed of 172.
-Additionally, there have been 331 total fatalities for the year.
+General Aviation Fatal Accident Rate – The General Aviation Fatal Accident Rate exceeded the current fiscal year target of 1.057.
+The actual rate for FY 2013 is 1.061 equating to 259 fatal accidents versus a not to exceed of 258.
+Additionally, there have been 449 total fatalities for the year.
 The FAA continues to review data and generate opportunities for safety advancements.

 LPV Procedures – The FAA did not meet our target to publish 500 Localizer Performance with Vertical (LPV) Procedures or Localizer Performance (LP) Procedures.
 The FAA issued 469 LPV or LP procedures in FY 2013.

 FAA Ratings by Employees – Currently, this FAA metric is incomplete because data have not been released that are required to determine the rankings.
 Additionally, due to the effect of government sequestration on the FAA, actions identified to address and improve 2012 results were delayed which may have a result on the FY 2013 outcome.